dwarvesf/brainery/opensource/_index.md

 ---
 tags:
-  - dwarves
   - opensource
+  - community
-title: 'Open source'
+title: 'Open Source'
-date: 2014-11-09
+date: 2024-10-11
-description: Discover how Dwarves embraces open source, supporting community developers through community recognition and financial rewards.
-Find out how you can contribute to open source projects, gain ownership, and earn rewards for your work.
+description: 'Open Source Software is where it starts.
+Being able to create and fix software is one of the big steps for developers to start transitioning into engineers.
+This page holds some of our views, contribution guideline, and reward policies for open source contribution in our team and our community'
 authors:
   - thanh
+  - monotykamary
+hide_frontmatter: true
 ---

 So much of the software we rely on every day is built on the backs of open-source projects.
 We believe wholeheartedly that embracing open source will make our products the best they can be.